Torsion (mechanics): Sample calculation

 After substitution of the torsion constant, the following expression is obtained:

 The diameter is 40 cm.
 If one adds a factor of safety of 5 and re-calculates the radius with the maximum stress equal to the yield stress/5, the result is a diameter of 69 cm, the approximate size of a turboset shaft in a nuclear power plant.

 Failure mode

 The shear stress in the shaft may be resolved into principal stresses via Mohr's circle.
 If the shaft is loaded only in torsion, then one of the principal stresses will be in tension and the other in compression.
 These stresses are oriented at a 45-degree helical angle around the shaft.
 If the shaft is made of brittle material, then the shaft will fail by a crack initiating at the surface and propagating through to the core of the shaft, fracturing in a 45-degree angle helical shape.
 This is often demonstrated by twisting a piece of blackboard chalk between one's fingers.

 In the case of thin hollow shafts, a twisting buckling mode can result from excessive torsional load, with wrinkles forming at 45° to the shaft axis.

+Torsional Resonator (example application)

+A torsional resonator is an analytical system that takes advantage of torsional motion to provide insights into elastic/viscoelastic behavior of fiber materials.
+In a typical setup, a torsional resonator consists of a fiber fixed at one end with a rigid-material rod attached at the other end of the fiber.
+The motion of the rod is limited to rotation about the fiber which introduces torsional deformation to the fiber.
+The deformation of the fiber can be characterized to provide information about the material's energy dissipation and its relative viscoelasticity.

+The fiber behaves as a spring, with the following equation describing its behavior of motion:

+where $T$ is torque on the resonator, $\theta$ is rotation angle, $K_t$ is torsional stiffness, and $I$ is moment of inertia of the system (dependent on geometry of rod).

+Assuming that the fiber is cylindrical, its torsional stiffness can be defined as:

+where $d$ is the diameter of the fiber, $l$ is the length of the fiber, and $G$ is the shear modulus of the fiber.

+Since the motion of the rod causes the fiber to experience torsional oscillation, its resonant angular frequency can also be determined:

+Depending on the elasticity of the fiber, the solution to the behavior of motion can be determined.
+Assuming a completely elastic fiber, the solution is relatively simple.
+For a completely elastic material, applied stress/deformation does not cause a change in the shape of the object.
+The object restores its original shape even after deformation occurs because its energy is completely conserved.
+In this setup, the fiber has zero torque and the solution can be calculated as: